SmartBackpacker/core/README.md

 #### Scraper

-It has all the wiki page parsers and scrapers, SQL scripts for table creation and all the jobs to insert parsed data into the DB.
+It has all the html page parsers and scrapers, SQL scripts for table creation and all the jobs to insert parsed data into the DB.

+### Database

+Smart Backpacker uses [PostgreSQL](https://www.postgresql.org/) as the main data storage.

 ## LICENSE